 In response to the latest restrictions, La Minita’s Vice President Scott Merle explains that “there has been a huge push this Summer to encourage Costa Ricans displaced from jobs to sign up to pick coffee” and that so far the initiative has been successful in filling 50 per cent of roles.
 With things constantly changing, they’re keeping their fingers on the pulse and adapting as they can.

-While it looks like we won’t be able to visit La Minita for a while, we hope you enjoy the li’l film we shot there and have the chance to try the latest delicious La Minita harvest in our Parachutes, for a specialty brew on the fly.
+While it looks like we won’t be able to visit La Minita for a while, we hope you enjoy the li’l film we shot there and had the chance to try the latest delicious La Minita harvest in our Parachutes, for a specialty brew on the fly.